-Parents are now using THIS technique to pick stand-out baby names
+Parents are now using this technique to pick unique baby names

 Many new parents become rather obsessed with finding a baby moniker that stands out.

 Inspiration can strike from anywhere, really, with some finding names they love in books, movies, or by looking back in history, combing for old family names or other people or places that inspire.

 However; if you fancy yourself as an elite parent (hoping to raise an elite child), you might want to take a look at this baby naming technique that is currently sweeping the bigger cities, certainly in the US if The Hollywood Reporter is to be believed.